 MSc Programme Requirements

-Students in the MSc Engineering Design & Innovation programme need to complete a minimum of 40 units comprising:
+Students in the MSc Engineering Design & Innovation programme need to complete 40 units of courses comprising:

 Students also need to achieve a minimum grade point average (GPA) of 3.00 in order to graduate, and meet other continuation requirements stipulated by the University for coursework-based programmes.